RobinNagpal/dodao-api/CodingWorkflow.md

 6. Now run `yarn graphql:generate` to generate the typescript types
 7. Compile everything by running `yarn tsc` and then test it with the UI
 8. Important: UI can fail to load if a field is removed from the backed which is being used in the UI.
 So make sure to remove the field from the UI first.

+## Reverting a migration
+1. Find the migration that you executed but want to delete in the `_prisma_migrations` table in the database
+2. Delete the entries from the table